-A daily inspection of the premises will be undertaken which will include:
+A daily inspection of the premises will be undertaken which will include the:

 - Service perimeters

 - Fences/Fence Line

 - Gates

 - Paths

-- Buildings

 - All rooms accessible by children

-- Fixed equipment

 - Sand Pit/Mud pit

 This must be done in order to identify any dangerous objects in the grounds ranging from sharps to poisonous or dangerous plants and animals.
-To ensure best practice, the daily safety checks will be conducted prior to the children arriving at the Service.

-In the event of a sharp object being found (for example a syringe) educators will follow the Safe Disposal of Sharps Procedure, and wear gloves and use tongs to pick up the object and place it in the 'sharp object box'.
+In the event of a sharp object being found (for example a syringe) educators will follow the Safe Disposal of Sharps Procedure and wear gloves and use tongs to pick up the object and place it in the 'sharps box'.
 This box will be disposed of as per the recommendations of our local council.